nightmaregaurav/personal-website-cms-source/README.md

 ---

 ## Note
-- Project is Liscenced under GNU GPLv3.
+- Project is Licensed under GNU GPLv3.

 ### Which means Anyone are permitted for:
 - Commercial use: **The licensed material and derivatives may be used for commercial purposes.**